williamvn/his-rest-api/README.md

 # HIS REST API
 Rest Api which maintain the users registered in the database through CRUD operations.
-This API is built with Next JS, TypeScript, Mongodb and Mongoose.
+This API is built with Nest JS, TypeScript, Mongodb and Mongoose.

 ## Description